tamersp25/docs/src/docs/overview/aiWARE-in-depth/controller.md

 ### Request Bodies

-All Request Bodies will be JSON
+All Request Bodies will be JSON.

 ### Authentication

-Controller on registration of Engine Instance and Host/Node.
-The Agent or Engine Instance will include that token in the Authorization Header using the Bearer scheme as documented at [https://www.iana.org/assignments/http-authschemes/http-authschemes.xhtml](https://www.iana.org/assignments/http-authschemes/http-authschemes.xhtml).
+Controller provides a security token upon registration of Engine Instances and Host/Node.
+The Agent or Engine Instance will include its token in the Authorization Header using the Bearer scheme as documented at [https://www.iana.org/assignments/http-authschemes/http-authschemes.xhtml](https://www.iana.org/assignments/http-authschemes/http-authschemes.xhtml).

-HTTP Response Codes
+**HTTP Response Codes**

 Errors will be returned as part of the HTTP specification.
 The response body will be in JSON format with the following fields: